English

 AP English Literature and Composition

-• Prerequisite: It is recommended that interested students have grades of "A" or "B" in all previous 9th, 10th, 11th grade Honors English or a grade of "A" or "B" in previous AP courses and a recommendation from the sending teacher.
+- Prerequisite: It is recommended that interested students have grades of “A” or “B” in all previous 9th, 10th, 11th grade Honors English course assessments or a grade of “A” or “B” in previous AP course assessments and a recommendation from the sending teacher.